mykhailog/eu-dcc-gem/README.md

 # EU COVID Certificate Library

-An implementation in Ruby for decoding and validating a EU Digital COVID Certificate.
+Ruby gem for decoding and validating a EU Digital COVID Certificate.

 The Digital COVID Certificate (DCC) is digital proof that a person has been vaccinated against COVID-19, received a negative test result, or recovered from COVID-19.